 We all get hype asf when we see our pals log on after a long day of work or school.
 It’s familiar.
 It’s fun.
 It’s thrilling.
 Despite interacting only virtually, stomping noobs with your bestie will be remembered as a genuine and tangible social experience for years to come.

 Zoom.
 Google Meet.
 FaceTime.
-These interactions are also remembered as genuine and tangible social experiences (or else we wouldn’t complain about Zoom fatigue as much).
+These interactions are also remembered as genuine and tangible social experiences.
 We are now living in a completely digital world—a digital world that I and millions of others have called “home” for decades.

 With social restrictions changing regularly, in-person interactions remain infrequent and, quite frankly, awkward.
 The social experience I am having now in my mid-twenties (due to the restrictions imposed as a reaction to the COVID-19 pandemic) reminds a lot of the isolation I experienced as a teen.